Abernant, Rhondda Cynon Taf: Etymology

 Abernant is a shortening of the name "Abernant-y-Wenallt", and the area is recorded under this name in an 1800 lease of the land.

 While the place-name element Aber is easily understand as a confluence of watercourses, (here referring to meeting of the Nant y Wenallt and the Cynon) the rest of the name is more debatable.
 The element -wen may refer to the colour white, or as an indicator that the place was in some way "blessed" or "holy".
-Similarly, the termination -allt commonly refers to an area of sloping hillside but can also denote an the area as heavily wooded.
+Similarly, the termination -allt commonly refers to an area of sloping hillside but can also denote the area as heavily wooded.
 Finally, In the language of South East Wales, nant refers to the watercourse itself, rather than the valley it sits in, therefore the name may be translated as either "the mouth of the white brook on the woody slope" or "the mouth of the blessed/holy brook on the woody slope".